WICG/sanitizer-api/explainer-strings.md

 what context they'd like to use the result in.
 The return value will contain both the result, and a newly created element that acts as the context node.
-Conveniently, a container for these two values already exists: It's the elment node`itself.
+Conveniently, a container for these two values already exists: It's the elment node itself.
 Hence we return it, with the sanitized input as the children of the newly created context element.

 ### An Escape Hatch

 What if a developer wishes to have a string-to-string API after all?
-Maybe because an existing code base was built around the assumption of a string-to-string sanitization library, and it isn'd easy to refactor?
+Maybe because an existing code base was built around the assumption of a string-to-string sanitization library, and it isn't easy to refactor?

 The `Sanitizer.sanitizeFor`method provides an escape hatch:
 `.sanitizeFor(value, context).innerHTML`.